micmejia/bible-dump/AMPC/Matthew/Matt 8.md

 And He said to them, Why are you timid _and_ afraid, O you of little faith?
-Then He got up and rebuked the winds and the sea, and there was a great _and_ wonderful calm ([^m]a perfect peaceableness).
+Then He got up and rebuked the winds and the sea, and there was a great _and_ wonderful calm (a perfect peaceableness).